 At Alternative Airlines, we understand that flying can be a stressful time and we aim to minimise stress to ensure passengers have the best possible flying and booking experience.
 Therefore, we recommend that passengers use online check-in where possible as we believe it has a multitude of benefits:

 We believe one of the most important advantages to checking in online is the cost-benefits.
 Some airlines now charge when checking in at the airport, whereas most airlines will offer online check-in free of charge.
 Additionally, some airlines will offer discounts on checked baggage or other services when booking online, as opposed to paying full price at the airport.
 Therefore, online check-in is often a much cheaper option than airport check-in.

-There is nothing worse than arriving at the airport to see a room full of winding queues at the check-in, with staff announcing that you will have an hour wait.
-When checking in online, there are no queues at all as it all all done by you beforehand.
+There’s not much worse than arriving at the airport to see a room full of winding queues at check-in.
+When checking in online everything is completed beforehand, which means there are no queues at all!.
 This makes the whole check-in process a lot quicker, giving you more time to yourself and less time standing in queues, especially when travelling without checked luggage.

 Web check-in also means that there is one less job to do once you are at the airport.
 This means less stress as you can be confident that you’ve secured your seat on the plane

 You can check-in from your desktop, mobile or tablet, meaning you can do it from the comfort of your home or on-the-go.
 Checking in online also means you can often choose your seats in advance, so you can sit where you want or — if traveling as a group — with who you want.